What TV show would you choose?

 That’s why my stories are unique.

+I love authors and screenwriters who blend romance with other genres.
 Diana Gabaldon tops the list.
 Her Outlander series is spellbinding.
 Seriously, it is!

 Remember The Ghost and Mrs. Muir or Bell, Book, and Candle?
 These classics are about skeptical Ordinaries who finally come around to accept the extraordinary.

-I tried creating “regular” stories.
 Once a gifted character jumps in, demanding to be heard, they hijack the story.
 I can’t stop them.
 I’m simply the scribe.

 Precisely what happened in my Baga Shores series.